hrmJ/blog/posts/follow-up-more-on-xapers.md

 to add the paper to our index.
 If we also found a downloadable pdf, we can specify it as well: `xapers add --source=doi:10.1214/009053604000001048 --file=/tmp/gelman2005.pdf`

+3. To add a paper that was indexed this way to your local bibtex file, you can first use `xapers show` to view the entry in xapers and then hit `ALT-B` on the entry.
+This copies the bibtex entry of the paper to clipboard for you to paste it in your .bib file.